 Since the dawn of time, humans have had a burning desire for knowledge.
-This flame of understanding has propelled us forward (and sometimes backwards) for thousands of years.
+This flame of understanding has propelled us forward (and sometimes backward) for thousands of years.

-Then came the Internet — and suddenly everything anyone ever wondered had an answer.
+Then came the Internet — and suddenly everything anyone ever wondered about had an answer.
 Even if the answer was suspect.
 Even if the answer didn’t matter.
-Armed with a mobile device, we can easily pursue our interests, stay informed, develop new skills, conduct business from afar, or gain an edge in a petty argument.
+Armed with a mobile device, we can easily pursue our interests, stay informed, develop new skills, conduct business from afar, or gain an edge in petty arguments.